-Osaka was the second stop on our month long trip to Japan this past March.
+My partner Russell and I spent the whole month of March 2017, exploring Japan.
+Osaka was the second stop on our 4 week adventure, and we couldn’t be more excited!
 There were many things that drew us to the city of Osaka.
-One of my main reasons for visiting Osaka, was The Wizarding World of Harry Potter at Universal Studios.
+One of our main reasons for visiting, was The Wizarding World of Harry Potter at Universal Studios.
 Which certainly didn’t disappoint!

-We spent 7 days in Osaka, and there were quite a few things on our list of things to do and see in the city!
-It was a very busy week, but I’m super glad we decided to set aside a whole week to explore Osaka.
-If you are planning a trip to Japan, and Osaka is on your wish list, here is my suggested itinerary for a 6 day visit!
+We spent 6 days in Osaka, and there were quite a few things on our list of things to see and do in the city!
+It was a very busy week, but I’m definitely glad we decided to set aside a 6 days to explore Osaka.
+If you are planning a trip to Japan, and Osaka is on your wish list, here is our suggested itinerary for a 6 day visit!

 We arrived in Osaka via the Shinkansen Bullet Train from Yokohama.
-Since we arrived a couple of hours too early to be able to check in (check-in time is fairly strict at 3pm), we left our luggage in the lobby of our hotel (Hotel MyStays Sakaisuji-Honmachi) and decided to walk to Osaka Castle.
-It took us a good half an hour to walk to the Castle, but after spending a couple of hours sitting on the Bullet Train, our legs appreciated the workout!
+Since we arrived a couple of hours too early to be able to check in (check-in time in Japan is fairly strict at 3pm), we left our luggage in the lobby of our hotel (Hotel MyStays Sakaisuji-Honmachi) and decided to walk to Osaka Castle.
+It took us around half an hour to walk to Osaka Castle, but after spending a couple of hours sitting on the Shinkansen, our legs appreciated the workout!

 Osaka Castle has been rebuilt quite a few times, and had it’s most recent rebuild in 1997.
-It now features an elevator inside, providing easier accessibility for people who are unable to use the stairs to reach the top.
+It now features an elevator inside the castle, providing easier accessibility for people who are unable to use the stairs to reach the top.
 After climbing to the observation deck, you’ll be rewarded with an amazing view of Osaka Castle Park and the rest of the city!

-If you do not feel like walking to the Castle, you can catch the JR Loop Line to Osakajokoen Station – a 10 minute train ride from Osaka Station.
+If you don’t feel like walking to the Castle, you can catch the JR Loop Line to Osakajokoen Station, which is a 10 minute train ride from Osaka Station.
 This will cost you around 160 yen.

 Osaka Castle Hours + Fees